Ecumenism and interreligious dialogue of Pope Francis: Evangelicalism

-Mormonism
+Restorationism

+Latter-day Saints

 In November 2014, three top leaders of the Church of Jesus Christ of Latter-day Saints attended the Vatican's "Humanum: An International Interreligious Colloquium on the Complementarity of Man and Woman"; the presiding bishop of the Church of Jesus Christ of Latter-day Saints Gérald Caussé, the First Counselor in the First Presidency of the Church Henry B. Eyring, and L. Tom Perry, a member of the Quorum of the Twelve Apostles.
 Catholic leaders and leaders of The Church of Jesus Christ of Latter-day Saints reaffirmed their shared beliefs in the centrality of marriage and families in society.
 Pope Francis shook hands with Henry B. Eyring, who was one of the 30 speakers chosen for the event.
 The interaction was the first time a Pope and a leader from The Church of Jesus Christ of Latter-day Saints had met face-to-face.

 On 9 March 2019, Church President Russell M. Nelson and Acting President of the Quorum of the Twelve Apostles M. Russell Ballard met with Pope Francis in a 33-minute interview at the Vatican.
 The event marked the first time in history that a pope and a president of The Church of Jesus Christ of Latter-day Saints met face-to-face.
 In talking about the meeting, President Nelson said, "We had a most cordial, unforgettable experience.
-His Holiness, he was most gracious and warm and welcoming."
+His Holiness, he was most gracious and warm and welcoming".
 President Nelson also stated, "We talked about our mutual concern for the people who suffer throughout the world and want to relieve human suffering.
-We talked about the importance of religious liberty, the importance of the family, our mutual concern for the youth [and] for the secularization of the world and the need for people to come to God and worship Him, pray to Him and have the stability that faith in Jesus Christ will bring in their lives."
+We talked about the importance of religious liberty, the importance of the family, our mutual concern for the youth [and] for the secularization of the world and the need for people to come to God and worship Him, pray to Him and have the stability that faith in Jesus Christ will bring in their lives".
 In addressing the differences between the churches, President Nelson remarked, "The differences in doctrine are real....They are important.
-But they are not nearly as important as things we have in common – our concern for human suffering, our desire for and the importance of religious liberty for all of society, and the importance of building bridges of friendship instead of building walls of segregation."
+But they are not nearly as important as things we have in common – our concern for human suffering, our desire for and the importance of religious liberty for all of society, and the importance of building bridges of friendship instead of building walls of segregation".
 The meeting took place the day before the Rome Italy Temple of The Church of Jesus Christ of Latter-day Saints was dedicated.